alexirpan/alexirpan.github.io/_posts/2021-03-14-grad-school-5years.markdown

 </table>

 After totalling this up, I'd say I came out ahead by skipping a PhD.
 I don't have any plans to go back to academia.
-I'm not saying it'll never happen, but right now I feel I can achieve my goals without going back to get a PhD.
+I still can't say I'll never go back, but right now I feel I can achieve my goals outside that system.
 Formally having the degree would be nice, but I'm going to keep trying to get what the degree represents through industry research instead.

-Although it worked out for me, I can easily see why someone would choose to go back.
-It's easy to see how different weightings of each feature could change the decision.
+Although it worked out for me, I can easily see why someone *would* go back.
+A few different weightings on each feature would be enough to change the decision.

 The common wisdom is that going from industry to PhD is straightforward after 1 year, and exponentially less likely afterwards.